andrewyur/poetry-bot/README.md

 - DISCORD_TOKEN: your discord bot's client secret
 - APP_ID: your discord bot's application id
 - OPENAI_API_KEY: your openai api key (must be generated from a paid account)

+create a `errors.log` file, so it can be mounted as a volume by docker.

 `yarn` to install modules